Hølonda Municipality: General information

 The municipality of Hølonda (originally spelled Høilandet) was established in 1865 when the large Melhus Municipality was divided into two separate municipalities: Høilandet Municipality (population: 1,818) in the southwest and Melhus Municipality (population: 2,686) in the northeast.

 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
 On 1 January 1964, the following places were merged: Hølonda Municipality (population: 1,428), Horg Municipality (population: 2,560), Flå Municipality (population: 843), Melhus Municipality (population: 3,978), and the Langørgen farm (population: 11) from Buvik Municipality.
 These places were all merged to form a new, larger Melhus Municipality.

 Name

 The municipality (originally the parish) is named Hølonda (Høylandir).
 The first element is høy which means "hay".
 The last element is the plural form of land which means "land" or "district".
 Historically, the name was written Høilandet, and then in 1889 the spelling was changed to Hølandet.
 On 23 January 1931, a royal resolution changed the spelling of the name of the municipality to Hølonda.

+Transport

+Hølonda Auto was established in 1923 and became the single bus operator in Hølonda.
+It operated bus routes thorughout Hølonda, and from there via Melhus to Trondheim.